SECAM: Invention

+Implementation

-Tested until 1963 on the second french national network "la deuxième chaîne ORTF", the SECAM standard was adopted in France and launched on 1 October 1967, now called France 2.
+Tested until 1963 on the second French national network "la deuxième chaîne ORTF", the SECAM standard was adopted in France and launched on 1 October 1967, now called France 2.
 A group of four suited men—a presenter (Georges Gorse, Minister of Information) and three contributors to the system's development—were shown standing in a studio.
-Following a count from 10, at 2:15 pm the black-and-white image switched to color; the presenter then declared "Et voici la couleur !" (fr: And here is color!)
-The same year, CLT of Lebanon became the third television station in the world, after the Soviet Central Television and France 2, to broadcast in color utilizing the French SECAM technology.
+Following a count from 10, at 2:15 pm the black-and-white image switched to colour; the presenter then declared "Et voici la couleur !" (fr: And here is color!)
+In the same year of 1967, CLT of Lebanon became the third television station in the world, after France 2 in France and the Soviet Central Television in the Soviet Union, to broadcast in color utilizing the French SECAM technology.

+The first color television sets cost 5000 French new francs (the change to new franc occurred in 1960; see francs for more details).
+At that time a pocket book costed roughly 1 NF.

-The first color television sets cost 5000 francs.
-Color TV was not very popular initially; only about 1500 people watched the inaugural program in color.
+Colour TV was not very popular initially; only about 1500 people watched the inaugural program in color.
 A year later in 1968, only 200,000 sets had been sold of an expected million.
-This pattern was similar to the earlier slow build-up of color television popularity in the US.In March 1969 East Germany decided to adopt SECAM IIIB.
-The adoption of SECAM in Eastern Europe has been attributed to Cold War political machinations.
+This pattern was similar to the earlier slow build-up of colour television popularity in the US.

+In March 1969, East Germany decided to adopt SECAM III B. The adoption of SECAM in Eastern Europe has been attributed to Cold War political machinations.
 According to this explanation, East German political authorities were well aware of West German television's popularity and adopted SECAM rather than the PAL encoding used in West Germany.
 This did not hinder mutual reception in black and white, because the underlying TV standards remained essentially the same in both parts of Germany.
 However, East Germans responded by buying PAL decoders for their SECAM sets.
 Eventually, the government in East Berlin stopped paying attention to so-called "Republikflucht via Fernsehen", or "defection via television".
-Later East German–produced TV sets, such as the RFT Chromat, even included a dual standard PAL/SECAM decoder as an option.
+Later East German–produced TV sets, such as the RFT Chromat, even included a dual-standard PAL/SECAM decoder as an option.